 Video interviewing is taking the recruitment industry by storm, and it’s no surprise.
 It can save time, money, and can ultimately lead to better quality hires.
-But what’s so great about this video phenomenon for the retail industry?
+But what’s so great about video interviewing for the hospitality and retail sector?

 Both candidates and recruiters are comfortable with video.